 The Penguin Modern Painters: Edward Burra – John Rothenstein, 1945.

 The Penguin Modern Painters series, edited by Sir Kenneth Clark, was launched in April 1944.
-Clark was the Director of the National Gallery and the author of Edward Burra, John Rothenstein, was Director of the Tate Gallery.
+Clark was the Director of the National Gallery.
+The author of Edward Burra, John Rothenstein, was Director of the Tate Gallery.
 Rothenstein was an atypically feisty gallery director.
 When fellow art historian Douglas Cooper tried to have him sacked, Rothenstein punched him in the face.

 Burra was born in 1905 and had his first solo exhibition in London at the age of 24.
 He went on to establish an international reputation as a painter and set designer.
 He worked almost exclusively in watercolour and achieved the rich tones and dense, vivid colours which are prominent in many of his works by applying paint, layer upon layer, like a Lebanese bride putting on her makeup.

 The theme of much of Burra’s early work was modern, urban life.
 His subjects were multicultural, encompassing all races, ages and sexualities.
-Between the wars he travelled to the US, France, Italy and Spain and seems to have spent his time abroad enjoying new experiences, absorbing the exotic situations in which he found himself and storing up memories that he turned into paintings when he returned home to the Sussex coast.
+Between the wars he travelled to the US, France, Italy and Spain.
+He spent his time abroad absorbing the exotic situations in which he found himself and storing up memories that he turned into paintings when he returned home to the Sussex coast.